• Home

 Symptoms

-Early changes are often subtle and may include:
+Early changes are often subtle and may be mistaken for benign skin conditions.
+Common symptoms include:

-• A lump, sore, or wart-like area on the vulva
+• A lump, sore, or wart-like growth on the vulva

 • Pain or tenderness of the vulval skin